TwitchLib/TwitchLib/README.md

 ## About
 TwitchLib is a powerful C# library that allows for interaction with various Twitch services like chat, whispers, API, and PubSub event system.
 Below are the descriptions of the core components that make up TwitchLib.

 * **TwitchClient**: Handles chat and whisper Twitch services.
-Complete witha suite of events that fire for virtually every piece of data received from Twitch.
+Complete with a suite of events that fire for virtually every piece of data received from Twitch.
-* **TwitchApi**: With complete V3 and increasing coverage of V5 endpoints, TwitchApi is a static class that allows for modifying of virtually all Twitch account properties and fetching of Twitch data.
+* **TwitchAPI**: With complete v3 and v5 endpoints, TwitchAPI is a static asynchronous class that allows for modifying of virtually all Twitch account properties and fetching of Twitch data.
+The class also sports undocumented endpoints and thirdparty endpoints.
 * **TwitchPubSub**: Covers the relatively new Twitch PubSub event system.
 Currently both topics Twitch supports are supported via this static class.

 ## Features